Tertiary education fees in Australia: OS-HELP

 OS-HELP is a loan scheme to assist some undergraduate domestic students to undertake some, but not all, of their course of study overseas.
-Students are able to obtain a loan up to $6,470 (if the student will not be studying in Asia) or $7764 (if the student will be studying in Asia) for every six months, but can only receive a total of two loans throughout their lifetime.
+Students are able to obtain a loan up to $6,470 (if the student will not be studying in Asia) or $7,764 (if the student will be studying in Asia) every six months, but can only receive a total of two loans throughout their lifetime.
 Unlike other loans in the HELP, the loan amount is paid directly to the student and the terms for the loans are set out by the tertiary providers.

 As in the FEE-HELP loan scheme, a 20% fee applies on the amount borrowed.
-This 20% "administration fee" was removed for OS-HELP loans received after 1 January 2010.
+This 20% "administration fee" was removed for OS-HELP loans received after January 1, 2010.

+SA-HELP

+SA-HELP loan covers the SSAF (student services and amenities fee).
+Universities are not allowed to charge more than A$336 per year as SSAF.

 HELP loans

 HELP loan management

 HELP debts do not attract interest (in the normal sense), but are instead indexed to the Consumer Price Index (CPI) on 1 June each year, based on the annual CPI to March of that year.
 The indexation rate applied on 1 June 2006 was 2.8% and 3.4% on 1 June 2007.
 Indexation applies to the part of the debt that has been unpaid for 11 months or more.
 Thus, indexation is calculated on the opening HELP debt balance on 1 July of the previous year plus any debt incurred in the first half of the current year (usually for first semester courses) less any compulsory and voluntary repayments, with bonus.
 Any HELP debt incurred on second semester courses (usually determined in June) will not be subject to indexation until the next year.
 After indexation, the new balance is rounded down to a whole dollar amount.
 Additionally, HELP debts are subject to a 25% fee which does not count towards a student’s HELP debt limit.

 As of 1 January 2017 the Commonwealth Government removed the 5% voluntary repayment bonus on all HELP debt repayments.